NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox appears one frame sooner
     - Hitboxes slightly smaller
     - Stuns longer on hit
+    - Last two frames of the move cannot do B follow up
+    - If holding down, the move bounces on hit
+- 6A(B) does 6B
+- 6A(A) can now be done on whiff
 - 8B
     - Ends sooner
     - Has more lift
     - Faster recovery on hit or block only
     - On whiff recovery changed from 19 additional frames (from on hit) to 10
-- 6A(A) can now be done on whiff
-- 6AB does 6B
 - 4A
     - Activates automatically
     - Grabbable the entire move